-The motion for admission pro hac vice shall include an affidavit or declaration completed by counsel seeking to be admitted pro hac vice (hereinafter "applicant").
-The affidavit or declaration shall contain the following:
+The motion for admission pro hac vice shall include an affidavit completed by counsel seeking to be admitted pro hac vice (hereinafter "applicant").
+The affidavit shall contain the following:

-- Name, firm name, address, telephone number, and email address of the applicant; - When and where admitted (each court/bar);
+- Name, firm name, address, telephone number, and email address of the applicant; - When and where admitted (each court/bar); - List of all pending disciplinary proceedings and all past public sanctions of the applicant, if any; - Affirmation that the applicant will comply with and be bound by the Local Rules of the United States District Court for the District of Wyoming; - Acknowledgment by the applicant that local counsel is required to be fully prepared to represent the client at any time, in any capacity;

-- List of all pending disciplinary proceedings and all past public sanctions of the applicant, if any; - Affirmation that the applicant will comply with and be bound by the Local Rules of the United States District Court for the District of Wyoming; - Acknowledgment by the applicant that local counsel is required to be fully prepared to represent the client at any time, in any capacity; - Acknowledgment that the applicant submits to and is subject to the disciplinary jurisdiction of the Court for any alleged misconduct arising in the course of preparation and representation in the proceedings.
+Acknowledgment that the applicant submits to and is subject to the disciplinary jurisdiction of the Court for any alleged misconduct arising in the course of preparation and representation in the proceedings.

 Unless otherwise ordered by this Court, a motion to appear pro hac vice shall be granted only if the applicant associates with local counsel who shall participate in the preparation and trial of the case to the extent required by the Court.
 The applicant must also be a current member in good standing of the bar of another state in order to be eligible for pro hac vice admission before this Court.
-If the motion is granted, pro hac vice counsel shall promptly file an entry of appearance.